zjs0221/PHY180-Pendulum-Project/README.md

 fit_garph.py can then be run to generate the required graph.

 .trk files can be opened in Tracker to view the data extraction from the video.

+.png graphs are also included for closer inspection.